oskarvid/Selma/README.md

 the rest of the threads, meaning you would use one thread to control one thread if only two threads are used to parallelize bwa.

 Thus using 3 threads would
-create a system load of 3x8 + 8 until FastqToSam is finished, and then a consisten system load of  3x8 until bwa is finished.
+create a system load of 3x8 + 8 until FastqToSam is finished, and then a consistent system load of 3x8 until bwa is finished.
 On a 16 thread machine this is suboptimal, a better solution, which Snakemake enables, is to loop over the input files with bwa, allowing you to use 16 threads per pair which means that each pair takes roughly 50 minutes to finish, and then run 8 parallel processes for FastqToSam, which takes roughly 25 minutes.
 That way you don't overload the system and gain in speed.